pbalapra/dl-pbl/README.md

 We consider three variants of DNN (see below).
 We construct all of them using a neural block that comprises a dense neural layer with N nodes and a rectified linear activation function, where N is user-defined parameters.

 #### Naïve DNN:
 Deep feed forward neural network (FFN): This is a fully connected feed forward deep neural network constructed as a sequence of K neural blocks, where the input of the ith neural block is from i-1th block, and the output of the ith neural block is given as the input of the i+1th neural block.
 The sizes of the input and output neural layers are 16 (=near surface variables) and 85 (= 17 vertical levels × 5 output variables).
-See Figure 1a for an illustration.
+See the following figure for an illustration.

 ![alt text](https://github.com/pbalapra/dl-pbl/blob/master/images/pbl_fnn.pdf.jpg "FNN")